Amazon's Jeff Bezos commits $2 billion to help homeless, pre-schools

 The Amazon chief's wealth has become problematic for some.

 Earlier this month, U.S. Senator Bernie Sanders, a self-described democratic socialist, proposed a bill in Congress called the "Stop BEZOS" Act, which would make large corporations pay workers more or pay for public assistance programs like Medicaid.
-Amazon has said the senator's statements about the company are "inaccurate and misleading."
+Amazon has said Sanders' statements about the company were "inaccurate and misleading."

-(Reporting by Munsif Vengattil in Bengaluru and Jeffrey Dastin in San Francisco; Editing by Shailesh Kuber)
+(Reporting by Munsif Vengattil in Bengaluru and Jeffrey Dastin in San Francisco; Additional reporting by David Shepardson in Washington Editing by Shailesh Kuber and Paul Tait)

 By Munsif Vengattil and Jeffrey Dastin